It's Easier Than Ever To Get COVID-19 Vaccine In Dallas County

 As property manager working with hundreds of people, Evelia Gandera said she had seen vaccine hesitancy firsthand over the last several months and this is a welcome sight.

-“A lot of people are scared, but if they see others like their neighbors and their friends doing it they’re more likely to go,’oh I’ll go ahead and do it’ you know,” she said.READ MORE: Republicans Susan Wright, Jake Ellzey Discuss Their Messages, Policies For Runoff Election In The TX 6th Congressional District
+“A lot of people are scared, but if they see others like their neighbors and their friends doing it they’re more likely to go,’oh I’ll go ahead and do it’ you know,” she said.READ MORE: Chlorine Shortage Keeping Some North Texans From Enjoying Their Backyard Pools

 Gandera manages Veranda @ Midtown in Northeast Dallas which is one of five apartment complexes that participated in the City of Dallas’ free vaccination clinics last Friday.